vectordotdev/vector/docs/setup/installation/platforms/README.md

 # Platforms

-Vector provides high level install instructions for the followig platforms.
+Vector provides high level install instructions for the followig platforms:
-If you do not see your platform listed, please consider [installing Vector directly on your operating system][operating_systems] or [building Vector from source][build_from_source].

 {% page-ref page="docker.md" %}

----
+If you do not see your platform you can consider:

+{% page-ref page="../package-managers/README.md" %}

+{% page-ref page="../operating-systems/README.md" %}

-{% page-ref page="../operating_systems/README.md" %}
+{% page-ref page="../from-archives.md" %}

-{% page-ref page="../build-from-source.md" %}
+{% page-ref page="../from-source.md" %}

-[build_from_source]: ../build-from-source.md
-[operating_systems]: ../operating_systems